phpbb/documentation/development/extensions/tutorial_events.rst

     ``config.php`` file, which will force the template engine to always look for template listeners when a page is being rendered.

-It's also important to understand that when phpBB compiles the templates, there is no current system for determining the priority in which template listeners from different extensions subscribed to the same event are compiled.
-In rare cases some extensions could cause a conflict, in which case the recommendation is for the extension authors to work out a solution for their conflicting template listeners.
+It's important to understand that when phpBB compiles the templates, there is no current system for determining the priority in which template listeners from different extensions subscribed to the same event are compiled.
+In rare cases some extensions could cause a conflict, in which case the recommendation is for the extension authors to work together on a solution for their conflicting template listeners.